 When Dates Go To $#!#

 When it comes to matters of the heart, things tend to get a little messy.
+It is no wonder that people will look up things like ‘fuck in your city tonight‘ for random hookups as they have not had a good history of dating.
 In honor of Valentine’s Day, we collected some of the best stories about the worst dates.
 And if you’re feeling lonely this Valentine’s Day, just be glad that you’re not one of these five people.
 However, if you are looking to make an impression on someone this Valentine’s Day, then make sure to check out helpful online resources such as these you’re able to find at Lovedignity.com, for example.
 If you play your cards right then you could be in for a better V-Day than these poor souls below had.

 The Silent Treatment

 When Carson’s friend bummed a cigarette off of a girl standing outside of Ginza, Carson* got to talking to the girl’s friend, Emily – and he was surprised at how well the conversation was going.

 After all, 2 in the morning outside of a nightclub doesn’t often make for the best setting when it comes to scintillating conversation, but there they were, discussing their jobs – he’s a physical therapist and she’s an elementary school teacher – and their family backgrounds.

 It was a good enough chat for Carson to want to text her the very next day.

 “I was like, ‘I enjoyed meeting you, you are really cool, let’s hang out again soon,'” recalls Carson, 28.